sebastianrother/advent-of-code/README.md

 # Collection of Advent of Code attempts

-Each year can be run by typing `./main.py` in your console when inside the year directory.
+Each year can be run by typing `python3 -m year_{YEAR}` in your console when inside the year directory.

+For example to run the year 2019 run `python3 -m year_2019`.

 The script will prompt you to enter the day you would like to run.

 ## Running tests